mikkomattila/aoc-rust/README.md

 ## Prerequisites

-Make sure you have Rust and Cargo installed.
+Make sure you have `Rust` and `Cargo` installed, see: [rust-lang.org](https://www.rust-lang.org/tools/install).

 Before running the program, copy the `.env.example` file to project root, rename it to `.env` and fill in your Advent of Code session token.
-You can find it by logging to [Advent of Code](https://adventofcode.com/) and copying the value of the session cookie.
-Session cookie can be found using your browser's dev tools:
+You can find it by logging in to [adventofcode.com](https://adventofcode.com/) and copying the value of the session cookie.
+Your unique session cookie can be found using your browser's dev tools:

 ![AOC_SESSION_TOKEN](assets/session_token.png)